In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 1

-Understand the role of DNA polymerase in DNA replication, which is the process of copying the DNA molecule to produce two identical DNA strands.
+Understand the role of primase in DNA replication: Primase is an enzyme that synthesizes a short RNA primer complementary to the DNA template strand.

-Recall that DNA polymerase cannot initiate synthesis on its own; it requires a primer with a free 3′-OH group to add nucleotides.
+Recognize that DNA polymerase cannot initiate DNA synthesis on its own; it requires a free 3\' hydroxyl (3\' OH) group to add nucleotides.

-Recognize that DNA polymerase adds nucleotides complementary to the template strand, extending the new DNA strand in the 5′ to 3′ direction by attaching nucleotides to the 3′ end.
+Identify that primase provides this free 3\' OH group by creating the RNA primer, which serves as a starting point for DNA polymerase.

-Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds DNA), primase (which lays down RNA primers), and DNA ligase (which joins Okazaki fragments).
+Distinguish primase's function from other enzymes involved in replication, such as helicase (which unwinds DNA), DNA ligase (which joins Okazaki fragments), and DNA polymerase I (which removes RNA primers and replaces them with DNA).

-Conclude that the primary function of DNA polymerase is to synthesize new DNA strands by adding nucleotides to the 3′ end using the template strand as a guide.
+Conclude that the primary function of primase is to synthesize short RNA primers that provide the free 3\' OH group necessary for DNA polymerase to begin DNA synthesis.

 Watch next